 Ha!
 I spent over 6 months applying before I got a position.
 It took around 3 months for me to figure out that I had to essentially copy and paste the job description into my resume, and another 3 to figure out that I had to rate myself as highly as possible on the self-assessment.
 To this day, I’m still not sure what the key to cracking HR-led preliminary interviews was.

-The job I finally got was not one that dealt with the foreign policy issues I was interested in, or used the language skills the government had paid for me to acquire, or even required a college degree.
+The job I finally got was not one that used the language skills the government had paid for me to acquire - in fact, it didn’t even require a college degree.
 So I worked for the government for my required year, then left for law school.

 This all took place in 2020.
-Just a few weeks ago (in 2024!!)
-I got an email from one of the many of positions I had applied to, telling me they were not moving forward with my application.
+Just a few weeks ago - in November, 2024 - I got an email from one of the many of positions I had applied to.
+They were sorry to inform me that they were not moving forward with my application.

 LLMs would be effective for matching job descriptions to actual experience, at scale (regardless of how the resume was written) without bias from hiring staff.
 There could be pushback on this but any change will have some.